slint-ui/slint/api/sixtyfps-cpp/docs/cmake.md

 It is possible to cross-compile SixtyFPS to a different target architecture when building with CMake.
 In order to complete that, you need to make sure that your CMake setup is ready for cross-compilation.
 You can find more information about how to set this up in the [upstream CMake documentation](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html#cross-compiling).
-If you are building against a Yocto SDK, it is sufficient to source the SDK's environment setup file.
+If you are building against a Yocto SDK, it is sufficient to source the SDK´s environment setup file.

-Since SixtyFPS is implemented using the Rust programming language, you need to determine which Rust target matches the target architecture that you're compiling to.
+Since SixtyFPS is implemented using the Rust programming language, you need to determine which Rust target matches the target architecture that you are compiling to.
 Please consult the [upstream Rust documentation](https://doc.rust-lang.org/nightly/rustc/platform-support.html) to find the correct target name.
 Now you need to install the Rust toolchain:

 ```sh
 rustup target add <target-name>
 ```

-Then you're ready to invoke CMake and you need to add `-DRust_CARGO_TARGET=<target name>` to the CMake command line.
+Then you are ready to invoke CMake and you need to add `-DRust_CARGO_TARGET=<target name>` to the CMake command line.
 This ensures that the SixtyFPS library is built for the correct architecture.

 For example if you are building against an embedded Linux Yocto SDK targeting an ARM64 board, the following commands